-Zen is NOT about Mindfulness, Meditation, or Tea Ceremony
+Zen is Not about Mindfulness, Meditation, or Tea Ceremony

 Many mistakenly believe that Chan (禪.
 Zen in Japanese) is about achieving a state of serenity through practices like sitting meditation, floral arrangements, tea ceremonies, or sand gardening, which is a huge misconception.